zinzy/zinzy.website-v2/_posts/2023-09-06-two-things-true.md

 He turns towards to his friends and continues.
 "I lean in to kiss her, but she rejects me.
 And I'm so nervous, thinking 'gosh, did I really misread all the signs?!'"
 Apparently, then I said these words, which...:

-> "Wait.
-This is the last moment that you and I have never kissed."
+> Wait.
+This is the last moment that you and I have never kissed.

 As he was telling this story, my entire body lit up.
 Partially turned on, but predominantly struck with delight.
 Who is that person?
 Can I have her number?
 Oh hold on, he's talking about me.